Welcome events

 After you arrive at USask

-All international students are responsible for ensuring they have adequate health care coverage while studying in Saskatchewan.
-We have prepared the below videos to help you understand the following:
+All international students are responsible for ensuring they have adequate health care coverage while studying in Saskatchewan, and are encouraged to apply for a Saskatchewan Health Card as soon as they arrive.
+We have prepared the videos below to help you understand the following:

 - Saskatchewan Health Card